0cjs/ruby2haskell-tutorial/README.md

 To test that the load-and-go compiler is properly installed, change to the directory containing this README file and type `runghc Main.hs`.
-(This command compiles the given soruce code file and then runs it.)
+(This command compiles the given source code file and then runs it.)
 It should print "Hello, world." and return you to the command line prompt.
 Feel free to change the string to something else and re-run the program to verify that you're comfortable with your edit/run cycle.